Let His Memory Go 5: Blood and Ink

 A pair of sticks slipped from his fingers.
 “A human man?”

 “Yes, Chìko.
 Is that a problem?”
 She had been thinking about the tattoo for a few months.
+It was different than anything else on her skin but one she needed.

-“I wasn’t aware of Káryo was capable of respecting a human as much as one of her horses.
+“I wasn’t aware Káryo was capable of respecting a human as much as one of her horses.
 I’m just surprised.
 Here, I need clean sticks for this.”
 He glanced around and picked up fresh supplies before bringing them over to her.

 “This human man, does he have a name?”